 What are the Resident Units Like?

 Every assisted living community may be different when it comes to resident rooms.
 Some may have large apartment-style layouts that give residents lots of room but can be isolating.
-Others may have more of a community-style living approach with smaller units but offer more socialization.
+Others may have more of a community-style living approach with smaller units but offer more living space for socialization.
 Some critical questions to ask include:

 Are there different sizes and styles of units available?

 Do rooms come furnished?
 Are there limitations to what items are allowed?

 Do residents have their own door that locks?

 Do any rooms have kitchens, or can residents keep food in their rooms?

 Is there an option for single and double occupancy?